Skip to main content

 Travel Tips

 • "I did a lot of short weekend trips around Australia, and it was pretty easy to do because flights are cheap.
-The buses in Sydney are really convenient if you just use Google Maps on an iPhone.
+The buses in Sydney are really convenient if you just use Google Maps.
 You buy an Opal card at a convenience store and load it with cash there, and you tap on when you get on the bus and tap off when you leave, and they charge you in sections based on how long you rode the bus.
 They also have trains you can take that are really nice and a great way to get around the city if you can pay extra for the ticket."

 • "Buses are difficult to figure out unless you have Google Maps, or a similar map phone app.
 I took public transportation pretty frequently, I would say at least 3 times a week, but usually more.
 We were not eligible for the student discount."